elenajou/1800_202330_BBY02/README.md

 |   ├── eachGroceryList     # Web page showing the current user's grocery list
 |   ├── eachRecipe          # View of a selected recipe document
 |   ├── fridge              # Web page simulating the ingredients in the
-|   |                         current user's physical refridgerator
+|   |                         current user's physical refrigerator
 |   ├── login               # Login form for user to access account or sign up
 |   ├── recipeMenu          # Web page showing a collection of recipes for
 |   |                         user to check out